createcodeandgo/mecanum-car/README.md

 - Mecanum Wheels

 ### Software:
-The gamepad class uses evdev to capture the gamepad input.
-Only if the button pressed is different from the previous button the information is passed on to the car class.
+The gamepad class uses `evdev` to capture the gamepad input.
 The variable motorDirection is used by both classes.
-A lock is used to keep insure its integrity.
-The car class controlls the stepper motors.
+A lock insures its integrity.
+The car class controls the stepper motors.

 ## 3D Printing